-In my 'diplomatic address' I will try to give a realistic view of the European Integration-process: Its successes and short comings.
-The whole lecture will be divided into four parts:
+In paper I will try to give a realistic view of the European Integration-process: Its successes and shortcomings.
+The paper is divided into four parts:

-- 1. The Diplomatic Revolution in Europe - 2.
+- 1. The diplomatic revolution in Europe - 2.
 Achievements and crises - 3.
 The European Defense and Security Policy - 4.
-Repercussions upon the transatlantic relations - The Diplomatic Revolution in Europe: During the last two generations the legitimacy, the goals and the means of the diplomatic relations among European States have totally changed.
-Also changed have their attitudes towards War and Sovereignty. - 1.1.
+Repercussions upon transatlantic relations

+The Diplomatic Revolution in Europe

+During the last two generations the legitimacy, the goals and the means of the diplomatic relations among European States have totally changed.
+Also changed have their attitudes towards War and Sovereignty.
 The legitimacy of foreign policy, throughout the centuries, was based on the increase of the power of the state and the glory of the monarch.
 Foreign policy was power-politics.
 The history of diplomacy was the history of wars, of peace-negotiations, followed by other wars.

 In this field a revolution has taken place.
 In today's Europe the legitimacy of foreign policy is the promotion of the welfare of the people: Improving living standards, Human Rights; the promotion of commerce and culture; the creation of jobs and the protection of the environment.

-The Welfare state has got an international dimension, especially a European dimension.
+The Welfare state has got an international dimension, and this is especially true in Europe.
 The welfare of the people, not the increase of the power of the state, legitimizes foreign policy in today's Europe.

-1.2.
-The traditional goals of foreign policy - the increase of the power of the state - are still tought in our schools; Metternich, Bismarck and Kissinger are still presented as the great heroes of diplomacy.
-This corresponds to the traditional way diplomacy was conducted: after the peace of Westphalia (1648) a system of states emerged in Europe, where mutial relations were upheld by the principles of the sovereignty of the state and territorial integrity.
+The traditional goals of foreign policy - the increase of the power of the state - are still taught in our schools; Metternich, Bismarck and Kissinger are still presented as the great heroes of diplomacy.
+This corresponds to the traditional way diplomacy was conducted: after the peace of Westphalia, 1648, a system of states emerged in Europe, where mutual relations were upheld by the principles of the sovereignty of the state and territorial integrity.
 States were not subject to superior authority and the national interest was the driving force of foreign policy.
 Diplomacy concentrated on the maintenance of the Balance of Power.
 The soldier and the diplomat constituted a unified whole.
-Diplomacy reflected the 'Art of the Possible'; war was seen as the continuation of politics; albeit by other means.
+Diplomacy reflected the 'Art of the Possible;' war was seen as the continuation of politics; albeit by other means.